google/closure-compiler/README.md

 3. On the command line, at the root of this project, run `mvn -DskipTests` (omit the `-DskipTests` if you want to run all the unit tests too).

     This will produce a jar file called `target/closure-compiler-1.0-SNAPSHOT.jar`.
+You can run this jar as per the [Running section](#running) of this Readme.
+If you want to depend on the compiler via Maven in another Java project, use the `com.google.javascript/closure-compiler-unshaded` artifact.

     Running `mvn -DskipTests -pl externs/pom.xml,pom-main.xml,pom-main-shaded.xml`
     will skip building the GWT version of the compiler.
 This can speed up the build process significantly.